In 2009, Bogaerts' Aruba South team participated in the Senior League World Series, squaring off against U.S. competition in Bangor, Maine.

 Xander is intelligent and multilingual.
 This native of Aruba didn’t begin his pro career until after he’d earned his high school diploma at age 16.

-Xander played for the Dutch national team for the 2011 Baseball World Cup, winning the gold medal.
+In 2011, Xander played for the Dutch national team in the Baseball World Cup, winning the gold medal.

 Bogaerts wears the #2 jersey to honor Derek Jeter.